root-project/jsroot/docs/HttpServer.md

     serv->RegisterCommand("/DoSomething","SomeFunction(%arg1%,%arg2%)");

+User will be requested to enter arguments values, when command element clicked in the browser.
-For instance, command which could execute arbitrary string in appliction via ProcessLine, looks like:
+Example of the command which executes arbitrary string in appliction via ProcessLine looks like:

     serv->RegisterCommand("/Process","%arg1%");